 Little stickers just seem to brighten up the packages, envelopes, and cards.
 They add that little touch that makes the gift and/or sentiment even more special.
 I know that my daughter appreciates receiving those little additions, as do I.

-This first link showcases various designs of happy birthday stickers that I have designed; each of which can also be customized with your own personal text.
+This sticker link below showcases various designs of happy birthday stickers that I have designed; each of which can also be customized with your own personal text.
 You'll find ones with numbers on them, animal themed, polka dots, and more.

 There are a variety of art styles and tastes for ages kids to adults.